rwmsousa/cobpayments/README.md

-# REST API
+# CobPayments

-This is an API project developed with NestJS and provides functionalities to manage users and payments.
+This is a full-stack project developed with NestJS for the backend and Next.js for the frontend.
+It provides functionalities to manage users and payments.

+## Architecture

+- **Backend:** NestJS (Modular monolithic)
+  - **Database:** PostgreSQL
+  - **ORM:** TypeORM
+  - **API Documentation:** Swagger
+  - **Testing:** Jest
+- **Frontend:** React.js

 ## Features

-- User authentication and authorization
-- User CRUD
 - Payment CRUD
 - API documentation with Swagger
+- Frontend interface to manage payments

 ## Functionalities

-### Users

-- Register new users (admin only)
-- User login (any user)
-- List all users (admin only)
-- Get user details by ID (authenticated user or admin)
-- Update user data (authenticated user or admin)
-- Delete a user (admin only)

 ### Payments

-- Register new payments (any user, no authentication required)
+- Register new payments
-- List all payments (admin only)
+- List all payments
+- List payments paginated
+- Upload csv file with payments
-- Get payment details by ID (admin only)
+- Get payment details by ID
-- Update payment data (admin only)
+- Update payment data
-- Delete a payment (admin only)
+- Delete a payment

 ## Routes

 The complete route documentation can be accessed via Swagger at `http://localhost:3001/api`.

+## Prerequisites

+- Docker
+- Docker Compose

-## Installation
+## Installation and Usage

+To run the project using Docker Compose, follow the steps below:

 1. Clone the repository:
    ```shell